Skip to content

 Average Measurement (:dist-avg)

-To compute the average latency across an arbitrary group, use the :dist-avg function:
+To compute the average size across an arbitrary group, use the :dist-avg function:

 nf.cluster,foo,:eq,